 Sports physicals help determine whether it’s safe for a child to participate in a certain sport.
 As a result, most schools require kids and teens to have a sports physical at the beginning of the sports season.
-A sports physical can help student athletes identify any potential health problems,consequently helping them find a way that can help them avoid injury.
-For example, if a child has asthma or a previous injury, a physician may recommend certain exercise or medication that can make training easier and safe.
+A sports physical can help student-athletes identify any potential health problems, consequently helping them find a way that can help them avoid injury.
+For example, if a child has asthma or a previous injury, a physician may recommend certain exercises or medication that can make training easier and safe.
 A sports physical also allows physicians to identify potential risk factors associated with the specific sport your kid or teen will be participating in.

 What Should My Child or Teen Expect?